-Social-Emotional Learning (SEL) plays a crucial role in students' wellbeing and academic success.
+Social-Emotional Learning (SEL) plays a crucial role in students' well-being and academic success.
 The survey responses highlight areas where greater attention is needed to support students' emotional health and equip teachers with strategies to foster a positive learning environment.
 Schools where less than 50% of students and teachers report positive SEL experiences should focus on strengthening mental health support, conflict resolution training, and emotional awareness initiatives.

-Some students experience emotional and psychological challenges, such as difficulty to talk to someone when they feel upset or stressed, work pressure beyond the classroom, stress related to schoolwork, feeling sad or unhappy and feeling like not going to school.
-Additionally, few students feel isolated or lonely, unsafe in their environment, feel anxious or worried, and not feel optimistic about their future goals.
+Some students experience emotional and psychological challenges, such as finding it difficult to talk to someone when they feel upset or stressed, facing pressure from work beyond the classroom, feeling reluctant to attend school, feeling sad or unhappy, and experiencing stress related to schoolwork.
+Additionally, a few students report feeling isolated or lonely, unsafe in their environment, anxious or worried, and uncertain about their future goals.